UBC-MDS/ds-toolbox/chapters/en/slides/module8/module8_04.md

 <br>

 - The easiest way is to use the `ghp-import` package
-  - `ghp-import` is a lightweight Python package that makes it easy to push HTML content to a Github repository
+  - `ghp-import` is a lightweight Python package that makes it easy to push HTML content to a GitHub repository

 <br>